ietf-wg-acme/acme/README.md

 $ cd unicorn-protocol
 $ git pull https://github.com/martinthomson/i-d-template.git master
 ```
-Choose whether you want to use markdown or xml as your input form.
-If you
+Choose whether you want to use markdown, outline, or xml as your input form.
-already have a draft, then that decision is already made for you.
+If you already have a draft, then that decision is already made for you.

 Move the template file into place.
 ```sh